Tanujrawat/movie-browser/README.md

 4. **Usage:**
   To start the development server, run: npm run dev
-  Visit http://localhost:3000 in your browser to explore Movix.
+  Visit http://localhost:3000 in your browser to explore MovieBrowse.

 ## Features
   - Browse movies and TV shows by categories.